tbrugz/sqldump/README.markdown

 *Dumpers* can be:

 - `SchemaModelScriptDumper` - Dumps schema model in SQL-script format (DDL)
 - `JAXBSchemaXMLSerializer` - Dumps a XML representation of the schema model
+- `JSONSchemaSerializer` - Dumps a JSON representation of the schema model
 - `graph.Schema2GraphML` - Generates a Entity-Relationship diagram based on schema model
 - `mondrianschema.MondrianSchemaDumper` - Generates a Star/Snowflake [Mondrian Schema](http://mondrian.pentaho.com/) based on schema model
 - `xtradumpers.AlterSchemaSuggester` - Generates suggestions of SQL-scripts for altering the schema model (beta)